Mr-Kumar-Abhishek/brain-beats-blog/_posts/2016-06-10-abhishek-kumar-site-launched.md

 ---
 layout: post
 title: "Abhishek Kumar, Software Developer, Re-launches Site"
 description: This is the first post of my blog.
 In this post I mention which platforms I am using and why I am using it.
 Some of the best platforms for blogging.
+subject: Abhishek Kumar Re-launches Site as Software Development Blog
 date: 2016-06-10
 ---